AdobeDocs/experience-manager-xml-documentation-learn.en/help/courses/course-2/troubleshooting-publishing-errors.md

 * Errors in the values for an attribute (e.g. a string rather than a number)

-* Incorrect setup of components used by [!DNL XML Documentation]
+* Incorrect setup of components used by [!DNL AEM Guides]

 ## Impact of errors